Leagas/lambda_localstack/README.md

 Lambda-Localstack
 ============================

-Setup/Template for testing Lambdas on the localstack
+Setup/Template for testing event based lambda triggers on the localstack

 Make sure that...